Elephant lives matter: SC upholds decision to demolish resorts, constructions in Mudumalai reserve forest area

 New Delhi, Oct 14: The Supreme Court has upheld the order of the Madras High Court which directed the demolition of all resorts and constriction in the Mudumalai reserve forest area.

 The order was passed for the safe passage of migrating elephants.
-The SC also appointed a sitting High Court judge to head a three member committee to inquire in the issues involving illegal constructions.
+The SC also appointed a sitting High Court judge to head a three-member committee to inquire in the issues involving illegal constructions.

 It may be recalled that the Madras High Court had banned all construction activities in the proposed elephant corridors.
 The elephant corridor in the Niligiris is 22.64 kilometres long and 1.5 kilometres wide and is a vital link for 900 elephants to traverse between the Eastern and Western Ghats.